Building an AI Chatbot With LangChain: Practical Developer Guide

 return response.content

-This works, but it has problems.
-The history grows forever (you'll blow past the context window), it's not persistent, and there's no retrieval.
-Let's fix each of these.
+This works, but has problems.
+History grows forever (you'll blow past the context window), it's not persistent, and there's no retrieval.
+Let's fix each one.

 from langchain_core.chat_history import InMemoryChatMessageHistory